gbit-is/sslice/README.md

 After running the larger set I did a quick look and the statistics I gathered presented in the blog scaled-ish. so I see no need to modify the blog itself.
 However I had some requests to publish the raw data.
 Which is the purpose of this repo

+# So, what do we have here ?
+this repo is just a json file and this file explaining it

+Example

+	'https_redir': True,                                  # Does port 80 forward to 443
+	'name': 'totallyarealurl.is',                         # The URL in question 'notbefore': 'NotBefore: Mar3112: 10: 422018GMT',     # Start date of cert in a mangled format, sorry about that 'notafter': 'NotAfter: Jun2912: 10: 422018GMT',       # End date of cert in the same mangled format 'https_code': <Response[200]>,                        # What response code we got from https
+	'http_code': <Response[200]>,                         # What response code we got from http 'validity': 'valid',                                  # This field seems to have failed to populate during construction of JSON
+	'issuer': u"Johnies Cert Services"                    # The cert issuer, if any